Description

 Instructor Andi Dassopoulos

-Andi Dassopoulos is the Research Director of the Oregon Research Center and the Project Manager for the Nevada Problem Gambling Study at the University of Nevada, Las Vegas where she is also a Ph.D. candidate in sociology.
-She has over ten years experience in problem gambling research and program evaluation.
+Andi Dassopoulos, PhD candidate, is the Research Director of the Oregon Research Center and Project Manager for the Nevada Problem Gambling Study at the University of Nevada, Las Vegas.
+She has over ten years of experience in problem gambling research and program evaluation, with a focus on advancing evidence-based approaches to prevention, treatment, and policy.

 Oregon Health Authority (OHA) logo